- What is travel technology?

 Instead of searching one single search engine to find a specific website or browsing through different services, the right amount of data can be obtained by a metasearch engine.

 It definitely improves the user experience.
 Ans save their precious time.

 In the tourism industry, metasearch engines are used to search through and compare travel agencies’ offers to provide clients with as many suitable options as possible.

 Nowadays, these services have grown quite robust.
 Many provide smart price alerts or tempting last-minute deals.

-When developing a metasearch engine for a travel agency or a lodging reservation service, key factors are performance and scalability.
+When developing a metasearch engine for an online travel agency, lodging reservation service, hotel booking engine, or a hotel inventory management software key factors are performance and scalability.

 A team of Stratoflow Java developers when tasked with improving the travel search engine for a major hotel bookings aggregator decided to extract the availability search into a separate cache layer based on an in-memory data grid (IMDG) platform.
 It allowed for a major decrease in SQL database usage, as well as improved efficiency.

 Interestingly, our client saw almost an immediate commercial effect right after the initial implementation.